 - Accuracy: Iris recognition is considered to be the most accurate biometric modality available.
-There is a 1 in 10⁷⁸ chance that the iris pattern of two individuals are identical.
+There is a 1 in the 10⁷⁸ chance that the iris pattern of two individuals is identical.

 - Stability: The iris pattern generally doesn’t change throughout our lifetime.

 - Hygiene: Iris recognition is contactless rendering it much more hygienic than other available modalities.

 - Speed: The iris template size is small which helps facilitate fast matching.